GridTools/gt4py/docs/development/CI/infrastructure.md

 ## CSCS-CI

-CI pipelines for tests that require GPUs can be triggered via CSCS-CI.
+CI pipelines for all tests can be triggered via CSCS-CI.
 These automatically run from a Gitlab mirror for whitelisted users only, and have to be explicitly run by a whitelisted user via the comment "cscs-ci run default" on PRs from other users.
+There is currently no finegrained control over which subpackage tests are run.
+Neither can a subset be started manually from the comments nor can tests be skipped based on which files have been changed.
+Both are achievable (the latter with considerable effort), however given the current duration of the pipeline it does not seem worth doing so.

-Currently only the cartesian tests are enabled.
+Since all tests routinely run here, this might be a better match for reintroducing test coverage in the future than github workflows.

 ## Integration with external tools